-John M. Barrington
+John Barrington

-BComm, LLB, GDAFI, FAICD
+BComm, LLB, GDAFI, FAICD Non-Executive Director

-Mr Barrington was appointed to the Board of HCF and Manchester Unity in November 2014 and as a Director of the Corporate Trustee of the HCF Research Foundation in April 2017.
-Mr Barrington is Chair of the HCF Risk & Compliance Committee and a member of the Audit & Finance Committee and the Nomination Committee.
+Mr Barrington was appointed to the Board of HCF in November 2014 and as a Director of the Corporate Trustee of the HCF Research Foundation in April 2017.
+Mr Barrington is Chair of the HCF Risk, Compliance & Sustainability Committee and a member of the Audit & Finance Committee and the Nomination Committee.
 He was Acting Managing Director of HCF between March and July 2017.
 He was appointed to the Board of HCF Life Insurance Company Pty Limited in February 2019, is Chair of the HCF Life Risk & Compliance Committee and a member of the HCF Life Audit & Finance Committee.
-He was appointed to the Board of Railway & Transport Health Fund Ltd and Transport Health Pty Ltd on 1 November 2021.